-Knarly Jones is the product of Detroit based producer Michael Brown.
-Michael began producing hip-hop music at age seventeen.
+Knarly Jones is a Detroit-based music producer.
+He began producing hip-hop music at age seventeen.
 Buying his first turntable, he dug through crates in the last remaining records stores in Detroit to find samples to his productions.
 In 2007 he joined forces with hip-hop group "The Classic" as their DJ and producer.
 During their tenure, The Classic played opening acts for many prominent groups, including LMFAO and Deadmau5.
-Before dissolving, The Classic earned nominations at the Detroit music awards for best album (non-major label), earning Michael a nomination for best producer (hip-hop).
+Before dissolving, The Classic earned nominations at the Detroit music awards for best album (non-major label), earning Knarly a nomination for best producer (hip-hop).

 Combined with thick and heavy synths and electro drops with cinematic scoring, Knarly Jones is truly a unique player in the electro house scene.